xbeat/Machine-Learning/README.md

 Long Short-Term Memory (LSTM) is a type of recurrent neural network architecture designed to address the vanishing gradient problem in traditional RNNs.
 LSTMs are particularly effective for time series analysis and prediction due to their ability to capture long-term dependencies in sequential data.

+## Mastering Decision Trees with ID3 and Scikit-Learn

+Understanding Decision Trees and ID3 Algorithm

+Decision trees are hierarchical structures that make decisions through sequential splits based on features.
+The ID3 algorithm builds trees by selecting the best feature at each node using information gain, maximizing the purity of resulting subsets through entropy calculations.

 ## The AI Pyramid Layers of Fascinating AI Technologies

 What Makes AI So Interesting?